Visit the Kamchatka Peninsula

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

 One of the most enchanting areas of Russia is the Kamchatka peninsula.
 It is how the earth must have looked like in prehistoric times.
-A Lost World that is still not discovered.
-Amidst active volcanoes you see how brown bears hunt for salmon, you can take a boat trip, a helicopter flight or climb a volcano.
+A lost world that is still not discovered.
+Amidst active volcanoes you see how brown bears hunt for salmon, you can take a boat trip or climb a volcano.
 Kamchatka however is only a suitable destination for experienced travelers.
 The residents hardly speak English, so basic knowledge of Russian comes in handy.
 The country is so wild and vast that transport is often only possible by helicopter or by boat.
 Kamchatka seems the end of the world.
 Which it is also is on our world map.

 Kamchatka is a peninsula in the east of Russia.
 It is therefore closer to Alaska than to Europe.
 Kamchatka, including the Commandeur Islands, are 370,000 km2 in size and have around 380,000 inhabitants, three-quarters of whom live in the capital.
 30% of whole the district is protected nature reserve.
 Two volcanic mountain ranges run across the island, the Sredinny Chain and the Eastern Chain.
 Also there are 150 volcanoes, of which 28 still active.
 Around the capital Petropavlovsk are three volcanoes, the Avachinsky, Koryaksky and Kozelsky.
 The Avacha is the most climbed and offers beautiful views.